sylvxa/parentalcontrols/README.md

 - `/parental remaining`: As a player, query your time remaining
 - `/parental reload`: (Operator-only) Reload the configuration file
-- `/parental status`: (Operator-only) Show time stacking status and each player's accumulated time
+- `/parental stacking`: (Operator-only) Show time stacking status and each player's accumulated time